jpiaszynski/DelayDiscounting/README.md

 This program takes a series of delay/immediate preferences for various times and delay periods, either from a csv or from administering the test, and computes indifference points for each delay period.
-It uses these points to find the rate of discounting for both a hyperbolic (delay amount / (1 + (discounting rate) * (delay length)) curve and an exponential curve ((delay amount) * e^( -(discounting rate) * (delay length) )).
+It uses these points to find the rate of discounting (called the "k-value") for both a hyperbolic (delay amount / (1 + (discounting rate) * (delay length)) curve and an exponential curve ((delay amount) * e^( -(discounting rate) * (delay length) )).
 It also computes the Residual Sum of Squares for each, and a trapezoidal area-under-the-curve for both